 I often got the feeling she resented me at times.
 Resented the fact that her childhood and entrance into adulthood was cut short by having me.
 Resented that she and my Dad had to struggle so much to take care of a family starting in their teenage years.

-We never built the trusting, loving, friendly relationship that I desperately craved, especially as I got older, and therefore I always had in the back of my head that I could never have a daughter because I wouldn’t have any clue how to be a good mother to her.
+We never built the trusting, loving, friendly relationship that I desperately craved, especially as I got older.
+Therefore, I always had in the back of my head that I could never have a daughter because I wouldn’t have any clue how to be a good mother to her.

 It feels like only yesterday that the doctor put you in my arms and you immediately snuggled into me as if we had known each other our entire lives.